 Since the relaunch, JAA's traffic has been really growing, and so is our following, and your support is greatly appreciated!
 For those who have signed up for the blog via RSS, we strongly encourage you to sign up here as well for an email-based subscription.

 By signing up here, not only will you receive automated updates for our latest blog posts, but subscribers will also receive exclusive content not published anywhere else.
 Also, the vast majority of JAA's thought leadership is published on sites other than our blog, and subscribers will get bi-monthly digests so you can quickly access timely posts you otherwise might have missed.
-All you need to do is enter your email address here, and we'll do the rest!

 This is the second post in my new Collaboration Insights series, with the focus being how IT needs to